Germanized/spotifytomp3/README.md

 # spotifytomp3
-idek using spotify-dl first time using a UI
+idek first time using a UI i suck at it